Euro on shaky ground, stocks up on talk of aggressive ECB easing

 "Expectations surrounding the ECB are running very high and this is driving European markets higher, weakening the euro and helping them do better than U.S. stocks," said Marco Vailati, head of research and investment at Italy's Cassa Lombarda.

-"I think and hope the ECB will not disappoint but I realize that it won't be that easy," he said.
+"I think and hope the ECB will not disappoint but I realise that it won't be that easy," he said.

 Euro zone central bank officials are considering options such as staggered charges on banks hoarding cash and buying more debt ahead of next week's ECB meeting, Reuters reported on Wednesday.

-That fueled talk that the central bank is preparing aggressive measures to lift inflation and economic growth in the 19-member euro zone.
+That fuelled talk that the central bank is preparing aggressive measures to lift inflation and economic growth in the 19-member euro zone.

 HOW LOW FOR EURO?